emqx/emqx/docs/source/getstarted.rst

 Download and Install
 --------------------

-Download binary packeges for Linux, Mac, FreeBSD and Windows from http://emqtt.io/downloads.
+Download binary package for Linux, Mac, FreeBSD and Windows platform from http://emqtt.io/downloads.

 .. code:: console